 Windfoiling since: 2017

-Hi Helle, could you give us a little glimpse of your personal life?
+WZ: Hi Helle, could you give us a bit of background on yourself?

-The first time I ever wind foiled was the summer in 2017.
-I just got my RS:ONE equipment, and it was perfect conditions for foiling.
-I remember trying to put the foil together for the first time, I really did not know how to put it together, however I managed to do it (with some help) ;)
+HO: The first time I ever wind foiled was the summer in 2017.
+I just got my RS:ONE equipment, and it was in perfect conditions for foiling.
+I remember trying to put the foil together for the first time, I really did not know how to put it together, however, I managed to do it (with some help) 😉

 I lived near the sea, so I carried the equipment down to the fisherman´s pier and went out sailing.
 When a gust hit my sail, I remember leaning all my weight on my back foot.
 My board took off, and suddenly I was flying.

-I am super excited!
-I can´t wait for the first start with all the other girls.
+HO: I am super excited!
+I can’t wait for the first start with all the other girls.
 I am curious to see how high the level is.
 In Norway, there are not a lot of other girls windfoiling.
 I am mainly training with boys, so I am very excited to exchange tips and experiences with all the other girls.

 I get the impression that a lot of people are not taking the women windsurfers seriously, not even in the PWA.
 I was surprised when I saw the world tour calendar for 2019, and I saw that there were a lot of events marked “Men only”.
 In most sports, inequality would not be acceptable.
 Why do we allow it in the windsurfing community?

 Once I was asked why I even bother windsurfing, because no one really cares about the female windsurfers.
 This makes me just want to push harder and fight more.
-It is totally understandable that women don’t want to put a lot of effort in a sport that discriminates women.
+It is totally understandable that women don’t want to put a lot of effort into a sport that discriminates against women.